apache/doris-website/docs/query-acceleration/tuning/tuning-plan/transparent-rewriting-with-async-mv.md

 - Applicable Scenarios: Materialized views are suitable for scenarios where the data change frequency is low and the query frequency is high.
 For frequently changing data, real-time computation may be more appropriate.
   :::

-Reasonable utilization of multi-table materialized views can significantly improve the query performance of the database, especially in the case of complex queries and large data volumes.
+Reasonable utilization of async-materialized views can significantly improve the query performance of the database, especially in the case of complex queries and large data volumes.
 Meanwhile, factors such as storage and maintenance also need to be considered comprehensively to achieve a balance between performance and cost.